Robertof/nixos-docker-sd-image-builder/README.md

 # NixOS Docker-based SD image builder
-This repository allows you to build a custom SD image of NixOS for your Raspberry Pi (or any other supported AArch64 device) in about 15-20 minutes on a modern system, without installing any additional dependencies.
+This repository allows you to build a custom SD image of NixOS for your Raspberry Pi (or any other supported AArch64 device) in about 15-20 minutes on a modern `x86_64` system or about 5 minutes on a powerful `AArch64` box, without installing any additional dependencies.

 The default configuration enables OpenSSH out of the box, **allowing to install NixOS on an embedded device without attaching a display.**